BNDES server received an extra R$ 108 thousand on average - 08/14/2022 - Market

 At Banco do Brasil, the president’s remuneration is BRL 68,800 per month, not including allowances and a variable compensation of BRL 495,200, referring to 2021.
 The institution’s nine vice-presidents have salaries of BRL 61.6 thousand.

 At Caixa, the salary of the bank’s command is R$ 56,200 per month, in addition to benefits.
 The bank reported variable remuneration installments only referring to the periods from 2018 to 2020, reaching R$ 74.9 thousand.
-The salary of the institution’s 12 vice presidents is BRL 50,200.
+The salary of the institution’s 12 vice-presidents is R$50,200.

 As they are independent state-owned companies (that is, they pay their expenses with their own income), they can pay remunerations above the civil service ceiling, currently at R$ 39,300.